tanishka1745/FlashFeedShow/README.md

-NewsApp is an MVVM Jetpack Compose app built by android platform using kotlin as programming language.
+//NewsApp is an MVVM Jetpack Compose app built by android platform using kotlin as programming language.

 fetches news from an API https://newsapi.org/ and cache the results support searching news